 In my experience as a relational trauma expert, here are the qualities and characteristics that I believe comprise codependency:

 - Impaired esteem.
-Low self-esteem, disliking yourself, hating yourself, feeling like your self-esteem and confidence hinges upon how you’re perceived and treated by others.
-You’re perceived well and treated well, your esteem soars.
-You’re treated or perceived poorly, your confidence plummets.
+Low self-esteem, disliking yourself, hating yourself, and feeling like your self-esteem and confidence hinges upon how you’re perceived and treated by others.
+You’re perceived well and treated well your esteem soars.
+You’re treated or perceived poorly, and your confidence plummets.
 You feel like a veritable Weeble Wobble when it comes to feeling good about yourself.

 - A lack of understanding of what makes a relationship healthy versus unhealthy.
 You have no or little idea about what makes a relationship healthy, functional, and mature.
 Or, you have mistaken beliefs about this that keep you feeling trapped and beholden in relationships that feel like “a one-way street.”

 - A predisposition towards caretaking and people-pleasing.
 Because of all the above, you find yourself playing the role of helper, caretaker, people pleaser, or even martyr in your relationships.
 You derive pleasure, meaning, and identity from being good and helpful and the person folks need.
 And you take this to an extreme where it impairs your own quality of life (though sometimes that’s hard for you to see).

 Again, this is my interpretation of what some of the primary characteristics of codependency can look like.
 This list is not exhaustive.

 But now, let’s ask the million-dollar question: why does someone become codependent?